mozilla/pkipolicy/rootstore/policy.md

 statement (or opinion letter) confirming successful transfer of the root certificate and key.
-Issuance MUST NOT occur until the transferee has provided all the information required by the CCADB, and demonstrated to Mozilla that they have all the appropriate audits, CP or CPS documents, and other systems in place.
+Issuance MUST NOT occur until the transferee has provided all the information required by the CCADB, and demonstrated to Mozilla that they have all the appropriate audits, CP/CPS documents, and other systems in place.

 The transferor MUST notify Mozilla about any necessary changes to EV status or